 9 reasons why it is time for Israel’s retirement

 Yet again we mark another birthday of the ongoing international catastrophe known as Israel.
-It has been 69 years since almost a million Palestinian were ransacked of their homeland, killed and displaced at gunpoint, replacing an entire indigenous community with another pan-European, American, cross-continental, and anything but native people.
+It has been more than seven decades since almost a million Palestinian were ransacked of their homeland, killed and displaced at gunpoint, replacing an entire indigenous community with another pan-European, American, cross-continental, and anything but native people.
 But today our spectacles will see through Israel’s concurrent massacres, displacement of millions and littered illegal settlements.
 Humanity has come to terms with this illness, and is beginning to look beyond its wounds.
 An illness terrifically intertwined in some way or another to every ‘problem’ in the world, be it political, irrigational, agricultural, racial, educational, or more often than not local.
 This is simply because a ‘problem’ can only be fuelled by another perpetuated problem and can seldom survive with a ‘solution’.
 Thus talk of a ‘solution’ cannot include the Zionist entity if it is truly a solution.

 From its inception by the promise of UK’s Foreign Secretary Arthur Balfour to Baron Rothschild, leader of the British Jewish community in 1917, and the declaration of Ben-Gurion on the 14th of May, 1948 Israel seems more insistent than many of its adversaries that it is not here to stay.
 Others of the world’s smallest states (comparable to Israel), surrounded by similar ‘hostility’ that Israel pities itself for, such as Cuba never speak of nations or people ‘threatening their existence‘, a claim even fledged by Israel at Human Rights organisations.
 Even the weakest nations never feel the need to prove that they are ‘here to stay’, or outcry to supposed promises to ‘wipe Israel off the map’, or see their own expansion into new settlements as something that ‘undermines Israel’s existence.’
 It is not hard to see how this hysteria broadcasts Israel’s self-belief that it is not really ‘here to stay’.